parhamkebria/parhamkebria/README.md

 # Hi there 👋 I'm Parham Kebria
-⭐️ “Building the future of autonomy and intelligent systems to improve quality of life, industry, and healthcare.”

 <!--
 **parhamkebria/parhamkebria** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.